 The Bintang Flores Hotel is a four-star hotel situated in Labuan Bajo, Flores, Indonesia.
 Located amid spacious grounds fronting a private beach, The Bintang Flores Hotel is both a destination in its own right and a convenient staging area for visits to nearby Komodo Island and world-class dive sites along the coast of Flores.

-The Bintang Flores Hotel is a five-storey hotel set in a spacious tropical garden.
+The Bintang Flores Hotel is a five-story hotel set in a spacious tropical garden.
 Drawing on Indonesian architectural influences, The Bintang Flores Hotel combines local style and charm with modern conveniences and international standards of service.
 With a large swimming pool and private white-sand beach, the hotel offers complete water-sports facilities in a protected environment suitable for families.

-The hotel has many amenities not usually found on Flores – a resort style pool and beach looking out towards Komodo National Park, a fitness room, internet room, with PCs and a printer, small retail shop, and an open air restaurant.
+The hotel has many amenities not usually found on Flores – a resort style pool and beach looking out towards Komodo National Park, a fitness room, internet room, with PCs and a printer, small retail shop, and an open-air restaurant.

 All deluxe rooms are 32 square meters, equipped with a king-size bed and twin bed, 21″ satellite TV, safety deposit boxes, tea- and coffee-making facilities, mini-fridge, IID Telephone and individual air conditioning.